FAQ - Undergraduate Students

 - Provisional Review – In Progress: Occurring in your expected graduation term, the Graduation Division will review your academic record

 - Contact Advisor(s): Deficiencies have been noted in your expected graduation term.
 Contact your advisor to consider if you should delay graduation or if your requirements can still be completed this term.

-- Review Complete On Track: The Graduation Division has noted that your degree audit (My Degree Dashboard) shows all requirements are either completed or are in progress.
+- Review Complete On Track: The Graduation Division has noted that your Degree Audit (formerly known as My Degree Dashboard) shows all requirements are either completed or are in progress.

-- Review Complete Ready to Award: The Graduation Division has noted that your degree audit (My Degree Dashboard) shows all requirements are completed.
+- Review Complete Ready to Award: The Graduation Division has noted that your Degree Audit (formerly Known as My Degree Dashboard) shows all requirements are completed.

-- In Final Review: The Graduation Division will be reviewing your My Degree Dashboard audit to determine if your degree can be awarded.
+- In Final Review: The Graduation Division will be reviewing your Degree Audit to determine if your degree can be awarded.